Alpha-2 adrenergic receptor: Antagonists

-Antagonists

-Nonselective α blockers include, A-80426, atipamezole, phenoxybenzamine, efaroxan, idazoxan*(experimental), and SB-269,970.
+Non-selective α blockers include, A-80426, atipamezole, phenoxybenzamine, efaroxan, idazoxan (experimental), and SB-269,970.

-Yohimbine* is a relatively selective alpha-2 blocker that has been investigated as a treatment for erectile dysfunction.
+Yohimbine is a relatively selective α2 blocker that has been investigated as a treatment for erectile dysfunction.

 Tetracyclic antidepressants mirtazapine and mianserin are also potent α antagonists with mirtazapine being more selective for α2 subtype (~30-fold selective over α1) than mianserin (~17-fold).

 α2A selective blockers include BRL-44408 and RX-821,002.

 α2B selective blockers include ARC-239 and imiloxan.

 α2C selective blockers include JP-1302 and spiroxatrine, the latter also being a serotonin 5-HT1A antagonist.